-During the year ended June 30, 2010, Robert Wolfe and Lawrence Donofrio served as our directors and only Mr. Donofrio is an independent director as he has no ownership, employment, or business interaction with the Company.
-We are currently traded on the Over-the-Counter Bulletin Board or OTCBB.
-The OTCBB does not require that a majority of the Board be independent.
+During the year ended June 30, 2012, Robert Wolfe and Lawrence Donofrio served as our directors and only Mr. Donofrio is an independent director as he has no ownership, employment, or business interaction with the Company.
+We are currently traded on the Over-the-Counter Bulletin Board system and specifically the OTCQB.
+The OTCQB does not require that a majority of the Board be independent.